ezsystems/commerce-documentation/docs/guide/product_comparison/product_comparison.md

 !!! note

     There can be many comparison lists for all users including unregistered (anonymous) browser sessions.
-    It is recommended to use a service to frequently clean old anonymous comparison lists for sites with heavy traffic.
+    It is recommended that you use a service to frequently clean old anonymous comparison lists for sites with heavy traffic.

 ### Adding a product to a comparison list